thewizardplusplus/go-sync-utils/README.md

 ## Features

 - interface of the `sync.WaitGroup` type;
-- operating with a set of such interfaces as a whole.
+- operating with a set of such interfaces as a whole;
+- sending to a channel without blocking even if the channel is busy.

 ## Installation